 "Damn it!"
 Ying‐zhi spat out, immediately strengthening the barrier that had been covering their rear.
 "Damn it, damn it, damn it!
 I was focusing too much on the front.
 I didn't think—"

 Ryouko just stared into the dead girl's eyes, open and lifeless.
 Her combat interface fed the details to her—a sniper, cloaked far in their rear, had patiently waited for its opportunity, had fired directly into Eva's lower back, had somehow known that was where the soul gem was, despite it being encased beneath the armor of the suit.
-A second shot, fired almost immediately afterward, had been at Ryouko's back, and only the fact that she had turned around so rapidly, and the fact that her soul gem was in the front, had prevented anything more serious, causing the shot to hit her arm instead.
+A second shot, fired almost immediately afterward, had been at Ryouko's back, and only the fact that she had moved so rapidly, and the fact that her soul gem was in the front, had prevented anything more serious, causing the shot to hit her arm instead.

 The sniper's position was now highlighted in her console, thanks to Gracia's clairvoyance.
 The emotions of the telepath washed over her, saying what didn't need to be said.
 She had lost her focus, fatigued with the exertion of performing a mind‐control and the need to watch the skies.
 Even Clarisse, who could have conceivably watched their rear, had been too busy dealing with the fighters.